i0gan/pwn_waf/README.md

 SERVER_PORT := 9090      # RUN_FORWARD used
 ```

-You can set your own base configure information.
+Some configuration information of this mode is in `makefile`, `LOG_PATH` is a log file path, `ARCH` Represents whether the program is 32-bit or 64 bit.
+The `SERVER_IP` and `SERVER_PORT` only used in `FORWARD` mode.
+So You must have to set your own base configure information.